I’m a Mom and I’m scared to fly.

 I just don’t know if I’ll be okay.

-As much as I adore my children and just Motherhood in general (I think it’s what I was born to do), every time I travel it is so refreshing.
+As much as I adore my children and just Motherhood in general (I’m a SAHM & think being a Mother is what I was born to do), every time I travel it is so refreshing.
 It feels good to play hookie.
 I love connecting with my husband, whether it be for a night out or a week away.
 It’s nice to have regular conversations instead of the fractured sentences we try to finish every few minutes but never quite do.
 Also, morning sex.

 It’s nice to have a breather but, inevitably, by the end of every trip I am absolutely dying to see them.
 So yes, I’ll miss them.